ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 	bower install ckeditor#full/4.3.3

-## Fetching CKEditor with Composer
+## Composer

 This article assumes that you have **Composer** already up and running.
-If this is not the case, please follow [these instructions](https://getcomposer.org/download).
+If this is not the case, please follow [these instructions](hittps://getcomposer.org/download).

 ### Usage